 More changes are on the way for the 2012-13 school calendar, but February break is expected to be kept at two days.

 The Millburn Board of Education put off its vote on the calendar during its meeting on Monday night.
-The proposal that was supposed to be up for a vote would have cut February break to two days while the remainder of the week would have been half days.
+The would have cut February break to two days while the remainder of the week would have been half days.

 Scott Kamber, program committee chairman, said more changes were being made to the calendar, and among them would be to convert the three half days into full days.